janamakar/calgarySummerSchool2019/index.md

 ## Monday May 27th to Thursday May 30th, 2019

-This June, [WestGrid](https://www.westgrid.ca) is bringing its four-day Research Computing Summer School to the University of Calgary.
+This May, [WestGrid](https://www.westgrid.ca) is bringing its four-day Research Computing Summer School to the University of Calgary.
 Courses will explore introductory and advanced topics in high performance computing and parallel programming, machine leaning, research computing with Python / R / MATLAB / C / C++, and scientific visualization.